Skip to content

 A dispatch board that shows what's in the shop right now.

 The dispatch board (internally the shop floor view) is the one screen the service writer keeps open all day.
-It shows every job currently on the shop floor, grouped by status — working, waiting on parts, waiting on customer approval, ready for pickup — with the tech assigned to each.
+It shows every job currently on the shop floor, grouped by status.
+Working, waiting on parts, waiting on customer approval, ready for pickup.
+With the tech assigned to each.
 A quick drag reassigns.
 A quick tap updates status.
 No spreadsheets, no whiteboards, no guessing where a job stands.

 Every job, every tech, at a glance.